All members of the team are highly trained to provide qualified and experienced veterinary care to our animal patients.

 Cassandra was born in Middleton, N.S. and grew up in Ontario where she completed her BSc Specialized Honours of Marine Biology at the University of Guelph.
 In 2012 she moved to BC in hopes of becoming involved at the Marine Mammal Rescue Centre and to pursue her dreams of becoming a marine biologist.
 After joining the team at VAMMRC in 2014 as a volunteer, she completed her practicum placement in 2015 before being hired on as staff in her role as a Rescue Assistant.
 Cassandra completed her MSc in Zoology at UBC in 2018 and started her new position as Research Assistant at VAMMRC in June of 2019.

-Sarah Wright is the current Veterinary Fellow at the Vancouver Aquarium.
-Sarah graduated from the University of Illinois College of Veterinary Medicine in 2020 and is a Certified Aquatic Veterinary by the World Aquatic Veterinary Medical Association.
-She completed a Small Animal Medicine and Surgery Internship at VCA Aurora Animal Hospital from 2020-2021.
-As a veterinary student, Sarah participated in veterinary externships at Mystic Aquarium, The Marine Mammal Center, Chicago Zoological Society’s Brookfield Zoo, and the John G. Shedd Aquarium.
-Sarah has a passion for aquatic animal medicine and conservation and is excited to join the Marine Mammal Rescue Centre team during her fellowship.
+Alyssa Blew is the current Veterinary Fellow at the Vancouver Aquarium.
+Alyssa graduated from the University of Florida College of Veterinary Medicine in 2021 with an Aquatic Animal Medicine Certificate.
+She completed a Small Animal Medicine and Surgery Internship at Veterinary Specialty Hospital North County from 2021-2022.
+Before veterinary school, Alyssa worked as a senior animal trainer for Discovery Cove in Orlando, Florida.
+As a veterinary student, Alyssa participated in veterinary externships at Sea World Orlando and Georgia Aquarium.
+Alyssa has a passion for aquatic animal medicine, conservation, and animal training.
+She is excited to join the Marine Mammal Rescue Centre team and the Vancouver Aquarium team during her fellowship.

 Aquarium Registered Veterinary Technologist